hoangthienan95/computer-vision-project/milestones/tech_report/Technology_Report.md

 ## 5. Lessons Learned / Improvements
 <a href=#toc>back to table of contents</a><br>

-* Starting with a pre-created impleentation of an architecture is imperative.
+* Starting with a pre-created implementation of an architecture is imperative.

 <a name=sec6></a>
 ## 6. Conclusion